White Chocolate Blueberry Muffins

 Directions

-In a large mixing bowl, whisk together flour, sugar, baking powder, and salt until well combined. - Combine Wet Ingredients
+In a large mixing bowl, whisk together the all-purpose flour, white sugar, baking powder, and salt until evenly combined.
+This step distributes the leavening agent uniformly so every muffin rises at the same rate and develops a consistent crumb structure. - Combine the wet mixture correctly

-Bake for 20–25 minutes, or until the tops are golden and a toothpick inserted into the center comes out clean. - Cool and Serve
+Bake for 20–25 minutes until the tops are deeply golden and a toothpick inserted into the center comes out clean or with a few moist crumbs.
+Rotate the pan halfway through baking if your oven has hot spots. - Cool and finish

 *Notes :